SamiPerttu/fundsp/README.md

 There are two parallel component systems: the static `AudioNode` and the dynamic `AudioUnit`.

-Both systems operate on audio signals synchronously as an infinite stream.

 ---

 | Trait         | Sample Type              | Dispatch             | Allocation Strategy | Connectivity |